kopaka1822/ImageViewer/Docs/filter_manual.md

 # Filter Manual

 Filters are simple HLSL compute shader with a custom entry point.
 Filters can be written for 2D and 3D images.
 All filters have the entry point `float4 filter(...)` that will be invoked for each pixel in each layer in each mipmap.
+If "Gen Mipmaps" is enabled, the filter is only executed on the most detailed mipmap and mipmaps will be regenerated in the end.

 ### Source Image: